When is the Best Time to See Whales in Alaska?

 Founded in the 1950s, Phillips Cruises & Tours is a highly respected cruise company that takes guests through Prince William Sound.
 A few perks that come with booking a Phillips cruise include free food and drinks, narration from a US Forest Service Ranger, and a “no sea-sickness guarantee.”

 Although Phillips Tours focuses on the area’s glaciers, Rangers go out of their way to point out wildlife in the region, including whales.
-All Phillips tours are on catamaran vessels that depart from the city of Whittier.
+All Phillips tours are on catamaran vessels that depart from Whittier.

 Whale Watching in Alaska